stefanspringer1/SwiftWorkflow/README.md

 Additionally, loggers are used that outlive the creation of executions.
 Part of an execution is always a logger; usually the same logger is used for many executions.
 A logger can combine several other loggers.

-The framework uses asynchronuous calls and as such fits very well into asynchronuous settings like web services.
-Without suspension happening, those calls are about as fast as synchronuous calls, so the framework can be also used for simple straight-forward processing in the command line.
+The framework uses asynchronuous calls and as such fits very well into asynchronuous settings like web services, and is suitable for easy parallel processing of work items[^1].
+Without suspension happening, those asynchronuous calls are about as fast as synchronuous calls, so the framework can be also used for simple straight-forward processing in the command line.
 Logging is also asynchronuous, but there is an easy way to intermediately present synchronuous logging to a block of code.

+[^1]: See the last section on possible future directions.

 This framework relies in part on some easy conventions to make the logic of your processing more intelligible.
-At its core it is just “functions calling functions” and such gives you at once perfomance, flexibility, and type safety.[^1] So it does not define a process logic in a „traditional“ way, which would not allow such flexibility.
+At its core it is just “functions calling functions” and such gives you at once perfomance, flexibility, and type safety.[^2] So it does not define a process logic in a „traditional“ way, which would not allow such flexibility.

-[^1]: One can remove the term “convention” entirely from the description and say that the processing is controlled by calls to the `effectuate` and `force` methods with an appropriate ID, which implements a process management.
+[^2]: One can remove the term “convention” entirely from the description and say that the processing is controlled by calls to the `effectuate` and `force` methods with an appropriate ID, which implements a process management.
 The conventions are used for clarity and are not decisive from a conceptual point of view.

-For (parallel) processing of several work items, [Swift Async Algorithms](https://github.com/apple/swift-async-algorithms) should provide easy solutions, but we might add some customized tooling in the future.
-See the section on future directions at the end about what else might be added in the future.

 For a quick start, just see the conventions (between horizontal rules) given below and look at some code samples.
 A complete example is given as [SwiftWorkflowExampleProgram](https://github.com/stefanspringer1/SwiftWorkflowExampleProgram), using some steps defined in the library [SwiftWorkflowExampleLibrary](https://github.com/stefanspringer1/SwiftWorkflowExampleLibrary).
 The common data format being read at each “entry point” (job) in that example (which could be e.g. an XML document in other cases) is defined in [SwiftWorkflowExampleData](https://github.com/stefanspringer1/SwiftWorkflowExampleData).

-The API documentation is to be created by using DocC, e.g. in Xcode via „Product“ / „Build Documentation“.[^2]
+The API documentation is to be created by using DocC, e.g. in Xcode via „Product“ / „Build Documentation“.[^3]

-[^2] But note that in the current state of DocC, that documentation will not document any extensions, see the Swift issue [SR-15410](https://github.com/apple/swift-docc/issues/210).
+[^3] But note that in the current state of DocC, that documentation will not document any extensions, see the Swift issue [SR-15410](https://github.com/apple/swift-docc/issues/210).

 The `import Workflow` and other imports are being dropped in the code samples.